 WELLSPRING Wellspring is a network of community-based support centres offering programs and services that meet the emotional, social, practical and restorative needs of people living with cancer and those who care for them.
 Wellspring programs are offered free of charge.

 GILDA'S CLUB OF GREATER TORONTO Gilda's Club is a place where anyone touched by cancer - adults, children and teens as well as their families & friends become part of a welcoming community of support.
 An array of programs designed to meet the emotional, social & practical needs of anyone affected by cancer are a complement to medical treatments.
 Membership and all programs are offered at no charge.

-CANADIAN BREAST CANCER FOUDATION SUPPORT AND INFORMATION TEAM (formerly Willow Breast Cancer Support) The Canadian Breast Cancer Foundation provides free support and information to anyone affected by breast cancer, or at high risk.
+CANADIAN CANCER SOCIETY SUPPORT SERVICES The Canadian Cancer Society provides free support and information to anyone affected by cancer, or at high risk.